Last Updated: 2nd Mar, 2018

 RoCE is the primary measure of how efficiently a company utilizes all available capital to generate additional profits.

-These two financial ratios put together help in understanding
+These two financial ratios put together with help in understanding

 - How profitable a company is in terms of investments